 'It is still mañana', [on Robert Frost]

-I have appeared on Radio 3's The Essay programme, and I write for The London Review of Books and Harper's (essays on Edward Thomas, Treasure Island and its adaptations, cockneys and nineteenth-century London, William Hazlitt, Robert Frost, Lewis Carroll, Elizabeth Bishop, Stevie Smith, Thomas De Quincey, John Ashbery, Edward Lear, and Elizabeth Barrett Browning).
-A sample of my recent work for the LRB — a short video-essay on Stevie Smith — is available here.
+I have appeared on Radio 3's The Essay programme, and I write for the LRB and Harper's (essays on Edward Thomas, Treasure Island and its adaptations, cockneys and nineteenth-century London, William Hazlitt, Robert Frost, Lewis Carroll, Elizabeth Bishop, Stevie Smith, Thomas De Quincey, John Ashbery, Edward Lear, and Elizabeth Barrett Browning).
+A sample of my work for the LRB — a short video-essay on Stevie Smith — is available here.
 Recent podcasts/interviews based on my essays for Poetry magazine are available here and here.

 I teach subjects and authors across the 18th, 19th and 20th centuries.